danielpmorton/pyastrobee/readme.md

 ### TODOs:
 - [ ] Get a texture file for astrobee and import it
 - [ ] Organize meshes
-- [ ] Make a comparison of the pros/cons/functionality of pybullet and mujoco
 - [ ] Solve the Cupola/Node 1 mesh issues
 - [ ] Send cargo bag properties to ROS
 - [ ] Get Astrobee ROS/simulation processes working in Pybullet